Immigration rules can change overnight.

 It is important for you to know where you can go to get the facts.

-Updated Guidance as of July 24th Regarding Fall 2020 F-1 International Student Enrollment
+Updated Guidance as of July 24th Regarding Spring 2021 F-1 International Student Enrollment

-The Department of Homeland Security issued a new broadcast message regarding Fall 2020 enrollment on July 24th.
+The Department of Homeland Security issued a broadcast message regarding Fall 2020 enrollment on July 24th.
+We have received communication that the same guidance will apply to Spring 2021

 Continuing students defined as F-1 students who were in active SEVIS status in Spring 2020 (including U.S. transfer students and UNT students changing their degree level in Fall):